 SAM is one of the largest alternative investment fund managers in Canada.
 In Canada, SAM's Funds have been sold largely to accredited investors and other qualified investors through SPW or by other dealers.
 Offshore, SAM's Funds are sold largely through institutional channels such as fund-of-fund and similar platforms.
 The Corporation believes that SAM's Funds' macro-economic positioning and longer term investment track record has positioned the Corporation well to sell more of SAM's Funds globally.
 SAM is looking to expand its product line and its institutional sales capability to increase its offshore assets.
 Toward that end, on March 29, 2013, SAM entered into a joint venture agreement with Zijin Mining Group Co., Ltd., one of the largest gold and copper producers in China, to set up an offshore global mining fund.
 The Fund launched on September 27, 2013 and focuses primarily on investment opportunities in equities and debt instruments of precious metal producers.
-SAM has also taken steps to broaden its presence in the U.S. with the hiring of Whitney George as a senior portfolio manager to be based in the New York, and with the execution of a letter of intent with Royce to support the transfer of the management contracts of two U.S. funds currently being managed by Mr. George.
+SAM has also taken steps to broaden its presence in the U.S. with the hiring of Whitney George as a senior portfolio manager based in the New York, and with the acquisition by SAM from Royce of the management contracts of two U.S. funds.

-SAM launched the Sprott Physical Gold Trust (the "Gold Trust") and the Sprott Physical Silver Trust (the "Silver Trust") in 2010, and the Sprott Physical Platinum and Palladium Trust (the "P&P Trust") in 2012.
-The Gold Trust is a closed-end trust that invests in unencumbered and fully-allocated London Good Delivery gold bars and is listed on the New York Stock Exchange ("NYSE") Arca under the symbol "PHYS" and the Toronto Stock Exchange (the "TSX") under the symbol "PHY.U".
+SAM launched the Gold Trust and the Silver Trust in 2010, and the Sprott Physical Platinum and Palladium Trust (the "P&P Trust") in 2012.
+The Gold Trust is a closed-end trust that invests in unencumbered and fully-allocated London Good Delivery gold bars and is listed on the NYSE Arca under the symbol "PHYS" and the TSX under the symbol "PHY.U".
 The Silver Trust is a closed-end trust that invests in unencumbered and fully-allocated London Good Delivery silver bars and is listed on the NYSE Arca under the symbol "PSLV" and the TSX under the symbol "PHS.U".
 The P&P Trust is a closed end trust that invests in unencumbered and fully-allocated Good Delivery physical platinum and palladium bullion and is listed on the NYSE Arca under the symbol "SPPP" and the TSX under the symbol "PPT.U".
-These three trusts accounted for \$2.9 billion of SAM's AUM as at December 31, 2014 and have helped establish the Sprott brand in the U.S., particularly amongst precious metal investors.
+These three trusts accounted for \$2.8 billion of SAM's AUM as at December 31, 2015 and have helped establish the Sprott brand in the U.S., particularly amongst precious metal investors.

 In July 2014, SAM launched the Sprott Gold Miners Exchange Traded Fund, in partnership with ALPS Advisors Inc. and Zacks Index Services, on the NYSE under the symbol "SGDM".
 The goal of SGDM is to provide exposure to the Sprott Zacks Gold Miners Index (NYSE:ZAXSGDM), which seeks to outperform a purely passive, market-capitalization representation of gold stocks.
 The index methodology is factor-based and was developed by leveraging SAM's long-term experience as a gold investor and Zacks' research capabilities.
-To the Company's knowledge, SGDM is the first gold equities ETF to be based on a proprietary, factors-based index strategy.
-As at December 31, 2014, SGDM has raised more than \$130 million in AUM.
+To the Corporation's knowledge, SGDM is the first gold equities ETF to be based on a proprietary, factors-based index strategy.
+As at December 31, 2015, SGDM has raised more than \$176 million in AUM.